-screen An integer specifying the screen on which the

-visuals are to be searched.

-numCriteria The number of XSolarisOvlPairCriteria

-structures in the pCriteria array.

-pCriteria An array of pair criteria structures in priority

-order from high to low specifying the criteria to be

-used in selecting the pair.

-ovVisinfoReturn A pointer to a caller-provided XVisualInfo

-structure.
-On successful return, this structure contains a description of the chosen overlay visual.

-unVisinfoReturn A pointer to a caller-provided XVisualInfo

-structure.
-On successful return, this structure contains a description of the chosen underlay visual.

-unmetOvCriteriaReturnA pointer to a bitmask that describes the criteria that were not satisfied for the overlay visual.
-This return argument is meaningful only when the routine returns a value of unmetUnCriteriaReturnA pointer to a bitmask that describes the criteria that were not satisfied for the underlay visual.

-XSolarisOvlQualifiedSuccess, or XSolarisOvlCriteriaFailure.
+display Specifies the connection to the X server. screen An integer specifying the screen on which the visuals are to be searched. numCriteria The number of XSolarisOvlPairCriteria structures in the pCriteria array. pCriteria An array of pair criteria structures in priority order from high to low specifying the criteria to be used in selecting the pair. ovVisinfoReturn A pointer to a caller-provided XVisualInfo structure.
+On successful return, this structure contains a description of the chosen overlay visual. unVisinfoReturn A pointer to a caller-provided XVisualInfo structure.
+On successful return, this structure contains a description of the chosen underlay visual. unmetOvCriteriaRetur nA pointer to a bitmask that describes the criteria that were not satisfied for the overlay visual.
+This return argument is meaningful only when the routine returns a value of XSolarisOvlQualifiedSuccess, or XSolarisOvlCriteriaFailure.

+unmetUnCriteriaReturnA pointer to a bitmask that describes the criteria that were not satisfied for the underlay visual.
+This return argument is meaningful only when the routine returns a value of XSolarisOvlQualifiedSuccess, or XSolarisOvlCriteriaFailure.